 ERTH 6908 [0.0] Ph.D.
 Comprehensive Examination (Conducted by the thesis advisory committee.
 Includes the presentation of a thesis proposal and involves three areas of geoscience specialization chosen by the student's advisory committee and approved by the Director of the Ottawa-Carleton Geoscience Centre) 2.
 9.0 credits in: 9.0 ERTH 6909 [9.0] Ph.D.
-Thesis (defended at an oral examination before an examination board that includes an external examiner) lic lecture, preceding the oral on the thesis research 0.0 4.
-0.0 credit in: participation in the OCGC Seminar Series.
-Each student gives a presentation of one lecture (open to all members of the OCGC) describing the candidate's research study within 16 months of the candidate's registration in the PhD. program.
-5. Fulfilment of residerms of full-time stu ence requirement: at least four dy 0.0 Total Credits 10.0 Ph.D.
+Thesis (defended at an oral examination before an examination board that includes an external examiner) olic lecture, preceding the oral on the thesis research 0.0 Series.
+Each student lecture (open to all m the candidate's resea cipation in the OCGC Seminar to gives a presentation of one nembers of the OCGC) describing arch study within 16 months of the ion in the PhD. program.
+0.0 5.
+Fulfilment of resid terms of full-time stu ence requirement: at least four adjusted 0.0 Total Credits Ph.D.
 Earth Sciences with Specialization in Chemical and Environmental Toxicology (10.0 credits) Requirements: 1.
 9.0 credits in: 9.0 ERTH 6909 [9.0] Ph.D.
-Thesis (a research thesis on a topic in toxicology supervised by a faculty member of the Collaborative Program in Chemical and Environmental Toxicology, defended at an oral examination before an examination board that includes an external examiner) 2.
-A pre-defence public lecture, preceding the oral examination, based on the thesis research 3.
-1.0 credit in: 1.0 BIOL 6402 [0.5] or CHEM 5708 [0 Principles of Toxicology Principles of Toxicology BIOL 6405 [0.5] Seminar in Toxicology OSS∳minar in Toxicology 4.
+Thesis (a research thesis on a topic in toxicology supervised by a faculty member of the Collaborative Program in Chemical and Environmental Toxicology, defended at an oral examination before an examination board that includes an external examiner) on the thesis research 3.
+1.0 credit in: 1.0 BIOL 6402 [0.5] or CHEM 5708 [ Principles of Toxicology 0Principles of Toxicology BIOL 6405 [0.5] Seminar in Toxicology or CHEM 5805 [ 0 .55 ∳minar in Toxicology 4.
 0.0 credit in: 0.0 ERTH 6908 [0.0] Ph.D.
 Comprehensive Examination (Conducted by the thesis advisory committee.
 Includes the presentation of a thesis proposal) 5.
 0.0 credit in: participation in the OCGC Seminar Series.
 Each student gives a presentation of one lecture (open to all members of the OCGC) describing the candidate's research study within 16 months of the candidate's registration in the Ph.D. program.
-6. Fulfilment of residerms of full-time stu ence requirement: at least four dy 0.0 Total Credits 10.0
+6. Fulfilment of resid terms of full-time stu ence requirement: at least four addy 0.0 Total Credits 10.0